Ben Hunt: 2025

 Hunt was talked about extensively by the media and fans leading up to the grand final, seeing as it was his first grand final appearance since the horror 2015 NRL Grand Final loss ten years prior.
 At the age of 35, Hunt saw to redeem himself for the infamous ball drop incident that he had become well known for, and come away with his first ever premiership after a decorated 16 year long rugby league career.

 Hunt received loud cheers following the match at Accor Stadium, and was widely celebrated across the NRL community for finally being able to put the 2015 loss to bed.
 Melbourne Storm captain Harry Grant acknowledged Hunt in his concession speech stating "If there's one bloke that deserves it, it's probably Ben Hunt.
 So congrats Dozer and the Broncos." and Brisbane captain Adam Reynolds stated "No one deserves it more, to see how hard he works.
 I mean, he’s copped all sorts of criticism over the past couple of years and definitely doesn’t deserve it."

+2026

+On 19 February, Hunt played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.
+On 22 June 2026, Brisbane announced that Hunt re-signed with the club for a further year.

+Hunt played 17 games for Brisbane in the 2026 NRL season as the club finished 14th on the table.